nrc/graphql/README.md

 You can then use the generated types - `enum`s are Rust enums, `type`s are Rust structs, etc.:

+TODO these are equivalent to resolvers in the JS frameworks

 ```
 struct MyServer;